 Peter Cautions about Twisting Paul’s Letters

-In 2 Peter 3:15-17 (ESV), Peter, commenting on Paul’s Letters, writes: “There are some things in them that are hard to understand” and cautions about those who are “ignorant and unstable twist” Paul’s letters “to their own destruction, as they do the other Scriptures.” and “knowing this beforehand, take care that you are not carried away with the error of lawless people and lose your own stability.”
+Peter calls Paul “our beloved brother” in 2 Peter 3:15.
+In 2 Peter 3:15-17, Peter, commenting on Paul’s Letters, writes: “There are some things in them that are hard to understand” and cautions about those who are “ignorant and unstable twist” Paul’s letters “to their own destruction, as they do the other Scriptures.” and “knowing this beforehand, take care that you are not carried away with the error of lawless people and lose your own stability.”

 Peter is warning us about the “error of lawless people” who “twist” Paul’s teachings.
 He is referring to those who do not have the Torah and the Old Testament as the foundation to their faith, those who don’t obey the Torah, those who continue to live their lives in sin.